O JARGON BUSTER

 - Control

-At each control, you should see a marker or kite,
+each control, you should see a marker or kite, a code,

 - Control Card